tigerfarm/arduino/README.md

 --------------------------------------------------------------------------------
 ### DS3231 Clock board

 DS3231 is a high precision real-time clock module.
-It has a temperature senor which helps with precision.
-+ DS3231 use battery: CR2032, which should last for over a year
++ The DS3231 has an internal Temperature Compensated Crystal Oscillator(TCXO) which isn’t affected by temperature.
+It is accurate to a few minutes per year.
++ The battery, a CR2032, can keep the RTC running for over 8 years without an external 5V power supply.
+Another source said, the battery will keep the clock going for over 1 year.
++ The 24C32 EEPROM (32K pin) uses I2C interface for communication and shares the same I2C bus as DS3231.

 DS3231 Pins:
 ````